 (Hado Ribenji, Miri)

 Hard Revenge, Milly reigns in at only 44-minute long.
 It was the solo directorial debut for Takanori Tsujimoto who had previously made an episode of the anthology The Women of Fast Food (2007).
 The following year Tsujimoto was given the budget to expand the film to feature length with Hard Revenge, Milly: Bloody Battle (2009), which acts as a direct sequel and features a return performance from Miki Mizuno, as well as Mitsuki Koga, this films villain who is recast as the eccentric doctor who patches up Millys cyborg parts.
-Subsequent to Hard Revenge, Milly, Tsujimoto directed an episode of the Mamoru Oshii anthology Kill (2008), the feature-length vampire/martial arts film Red Tears/Monster Killer (2011) and the action film Bushido Man (2013) and the anime Resident Evil: Vendatta (2017).
+Subsequent to Hard Revenge, Milly, Tsujimoto directed an episode of the Mamoru Oshii anthology Kill (2008), the feature-length vampire/martial arts film Red Tears/Monster Killer (2011), the action film Bushido Man (2013) and the anime Resident Evil: Vendatta (2017).

 Though the budget is clearly limited, Tsujimoto evokes something of the hard-edge of a Sergio Leone Western.
 That and a near future that seems slightly more collapsed than the world of Mad Max (1979) but not quite as gone as the post-civilisation future of Mad Max 2 (1981).
 The basic plot of the lone gun-person on the revenge trail is one that has served a great many Westerns (and an equal number of post-holocaust films).
 Tsujimoto may well have drawn inspiration from Takashi Miikes Full Metal Yakuza (1997), which similarly had a plot about someone gaining cyborg attachments and using their newfound abilities to go on a blood-drenched revenge trail.
 That said, Tsujimoto is not too interested in sketching out the background of his future in any more than the minimum amount of detail he needs to get us to the action scenes.